 Wander Around The Colosseum

-When you visit, you’ll be able to imagine what it was like to sit in the same seats that the ancient Romans did.
-But know that you definitely won’t be the only one trying to see this iconic Italian attraction, so consider skipping the line with a tour.
+When you visit, you’ll be able to imagine what it was like to sit in the same seats as the ancient Romans.
+But you definitely won’t be the only one trying to see this iconic Italian attraction, so consider skipping the line with a tour.

 Visit Piazza Navona

 One of the best things to do in Rome in the winter is visit Piazza Navona while the Italian Christmas market is in full swing!

 Set Aside Some Time For The Vatican

 Between the Sistine Chapel and St. Peter’s Basilica, the Vatican has secured its spot as one of the most memorable things to do in Italy.

 Toss A Euro Coin Into The Fontana Di Trevi

 Legend has it, if you throw a coin into this fountain, you’ll one day find your day back to Rome.
 Who doesn’t want another Italian vacation?

 Where To Stay in Rome

-Considering that Rome is one of the most visited cities in all of Italy, there are tons of accommodation options for you to stay at during your 7 days in Italy.
-To get a full picture of all of these options, check out our guide on exactly where to stay in Rome.
+Considering that Rome is one of the most visited cities in all of Italy, there are tons of accommodation options for you to stay at during your 7-day Italy tour.

 How Long To Spend In Rome During Your 7 Days In Italy